 Many people think falls are a normal part of aging.
 The truth is, they’re not.
 Most falls can be prevented—and you have the power to reduce your risk.
 Read more.

-Many people think, “It won’t happen to me.”
-However, according to the U.S. Centers for Disease Control and Prevention:
+According to the U.S. Centers for Disease Control and Prevention (CDC):

 - Each year, millions of older people - but less than half tell their doctor.2 Falling once doubles your chances of falling again.3

 - One out of five falls causes a serious injury such as broken bones or a head injury.4,5

 - Each year, 3 million older people are treated in emergency departments for fall injuries.6

 - Over 800,000 patients a year are hospitalized because of a fall injury, most often because of a head injury or hip fracture.6

 - Each year at least 300,000 older people are hospitalized for hip fractures.7

 - More than 95% of hip fractures are caused by falling,8 usually by falling sideways.9